Coeur d'Alene gas station worker tackles car burglary suspect

 Higgins ran to an occupied car that was stopped at the Conoco gas station on West Appleway Avenue and broke the window trying to get inside, according to authorities.

-Police said Travis Morris and another person saw what happened and were able to detain Higgins until police arrive.
+Police said Travis Morris and a customer saw what happened and were able to detain Higgins until police arrive.
 A local business man was able to capture the incident on his dash cam.

+"I saw the two individuals climbing up over that snow berm.
+And I thought it was just a young couple screwing around," said Morris."I started grappling with him and finally got him into a chokehold and pulled him to the ground along with another customer of mine that was in the store."

+Morris and the customer didn't have a problem then detaining Higgins until authorities showed up and arrested him minutes later.
+Nobody was hurt.
+Morris said he's doing just fine physically, he's a little sore.

 WARNING: This video contains strong language.